 How can students learn music better with video?

-There are so many great practice tips for music students, but some of the best involve using video.
+There are many great practice tips for music students, and some of the most effective involve using video.
 Video can enhance learning in several ways.

-Imagine a student videotapes their music teacher demonstrating how to play a song the proper way.
-Each time the student listens to the video, they hear the correct rhythm and how the notes sound.
-They hear the staccatos, slurs, and rests in the song, and they see how hands and fingers move on the instrument.
-All of these factors accelerate the learning process, but MusicTeacherNotes takes it a lot further.
+Imagine a student records their music teacher demonstrating how to play a song the proper way.
+Each time the student watches, they hear the correct rhythm and tone, notice staccatos, slurs, and rests, and see exactly how the hands and fingers move on the instrument.
+All of these factors accelerate learning — and MusicTeacherNotes takes it even further.

 How video can improve learning music

-Repetition is an extremely powerful learning technique.
-A good private music teacher, combined with the practice tools that MusicTeacherNotes offers, leads to music mastery much faster!
+Repetition is a powerful learning technique.
+Combine a great private music teacher with MusicTeacherNotes’ practice tools to help students progress toward musical mastery much faster.

 Join MusicTeacherNotes